-Creating, distributing, and promoting strategic content to increase your brand awareness, drive new income and create a lasting relationship between your and your target audience is just the start.
+Creating, distributing, and promoting strategic content to increase your brand awareness, drive new income and create a lasting relationship between you and your target audience is just the start.

-But of course, once you’ve experienced the results, you’ll understand that behind it all – you are positively impacting lives through providing information.
-Sometimes a single blog post is years of knowledge, all in a 5 minute read.
+But of course, once you’ve experienced the results, you’ll understand that behind it all – you are positively impacting lives by providing information.
+Sometimes a single blog post is years of knowledge, all in a 5-minute read.
 Incredible if you really think about it.
 And sure wasn’t possible 50 years ago to have access to so much knowledge so quickly.

 So, no matter how great or terrible you think you may be at writing, just get started.

 Put your pen to the paper (or fingers to the keyboard).
 Don’t hold back great knowledge, don’t fear reprisal, don’t make excuses.